 ISA 240 (fraud)

-Management confirms that it has disclosed to the auditor the results of its assessment of the risk that the financial statements may be materially misstated as a result of fraud, that it has disclosed all known instances of fraud or suspected fraud affecting the entity involving management, employees with significant roles in internal control, or others where the fraud could have a material effect, and that it has disclosed all allegations of fraud communicated by employees, former employees, regulators, or others (ISA 240.39).
+Management confirms that it has disclosed to the auditor the results of its assessment of the risk that the FS may be materially misstated as a result of fraud, that it has disclosed all known instances of fraud or suspected fraud affecting the entity involving management or employees with significant roles in internal control where the fraud could have a material effect, and that it has disclosed all allegations of fraud communicated by employees, former employees, regulators, or others ( ISA 240.39 ).

 ISA 450 (unadjusted misstatements)

-Management confirms that the effects of uncorrected misstatements are immaterial, individually and in aggregate, to the financial statements as a whole.
-A list of the uncorrected misstatements is attached to the representation letter (ISA 450.14).
+Management confirms that the effects of uncorrected misstatements are immaterial, individually and in aggregate, to the FS as a whole.
+A list of the uncorrected misstatements is attached to the rep letter ( ISA 450.14 ).
 This is one of the most frequently omitted items.
-If the auditor has identified misstatements that management declined to correct, the representation letter must include this confirmation with the attached schedule.
+If the auditor has identified misstatements that management declined to correct, the rep letter must include this confirmation with the attached schedule.

 ISA 550 (related parties)